vladak/workmon/README.md

 and used double sided sticky tape to mount it underneath the table:
 ![Underneath the table](/img/table.jpg)

+The LED bulb is attached to the back of my display not to obtrude too much - the reflected light is enough to notice the blinking.

 ## Setup

 ### TP-link P110